 // Initialize Swiper let swiper = new Swiper(".mySwiper", { effect: "cube", grabCursor: true, cubeEffect: { shadow: true, slideShadows: true, shadowOffset: 20, shadowScale: 0.94, }, pagination: { el: ".swiper-pagination", }, });

-This is a transition effect for shifting between slides just like the cube above.
-With the cards effect, each slide looks like a card in a deck that is being shuffled to bring the desired slide to the front.
+This is a transition effect for shifting between slides, similar to the cube above.
+With the cards effect, each slide looks like a card being shuffled in a deck to bring the desired slide to the front.

-The HTML and CSS is the same as the cube effect, just change the effect to the cards as follows:
+The HTML and CSS are the same as the cube effect, just change the effect to cards

 // Initialize Swiper let swiper = new Swiper(".mySwiper", { effect: "cards", grabCursor: true, });